harsha-kadekar/harsha-kadekar.github.io/_posts/2024-04-07-vim-neovim-commands-for-reference.md

 - To go to the beginning of line - `^`
 - To move one word at a time - `w`
 - To delete a single character - `x`
+- To go to the corresponding closing bracket (you need cursor to be on top of opening bracket) - `%`

 ## NERDTree Plugin